The English and Romance Studies Library

 Most publications are provided while you wait.
 However, some items will not be accessible until the following day, occasionally even longer (books placed in classrooms with a busy teaching schedule or in the Veleslavín depository – see the list in the library).

 Please ask to borrow items sufficient ahead of the library closing time, and do not present the librarian with extended lists – put each item on a separate slip of paper.
 Thank you.

 You may hand in your order cards and return for the books later at an appointed time.
 The books will be ready for collection in your name.

 It is possible to order most of the publications on-line.
-The only exception is loans marked as “Regular Loan II” (Norton Anthology, dictionaries, etc.), “Short term loan” and “In-house loan”.
-These loans must be ordered on location.
+The only exception is loans marked as „Regular Loan II“ (Norton Anthology, dictionaries, etc.), „Short term loan“ and „In-house loan“.
+These loans must be ordered in the library.
 When ordering loans on-line, please wait for a confirmation e-mail.

 Borrowing, Extending and Returning Loans

 The permitted number of loans differs for different user categories.
 The total number of loans must not exceed the limit stated in the Appendix to the Borrowing Rules.

 Certain items may be used only in the study room (“in-house loans”).
 These include primarily dissertations (bachelor’s, master’s and doctoral theses) and reference books, located mainly in the glass-fronted cabinets in the study room (anthologies, dictionaries, encyclopaedias).

 Loans may be extended only before their due date.